CharlieThomasCTG/Gesture-Recognition/README.md

-# Hand Gesture Recognition using 3D CNN model, 2D CNN + RNN model and transfer learning using RESNET50
+# Hand Gesture Recognition using 3D CNN model, 2D CNN + RNN model and transfer learning

 In this group project, We are going to build a 2D CNN + RNN model that will be able to predict the 5 hand gestures correctly.